blankaspect/crosswordEditor/README.md

 Not all the classes of the `common` packages are required to build the CrosswordEditor application.
 The JAR file that is created by the `jar` task of the Gradle build script, `build.gradle.kts`, includes only the classes of the `common` packages that are required by the application.
-The Gradle script expects to find the `common` project in the parent directory of the `CrosswordEditor` project:
+The Gradle script expects to find the `common` project in the parent directory of the `crosswordEditor` project:
 ```
 ..
 |
 +-- common
 |
-+-- CrosswordEditor
++-- crosswordEditor
     |
     +-- build.gradle.kts
 ```